Cincinnati Bengals: Brown family era (1968–present)

 In 1967, an ownership group led by Paul Brown was granted a franchise in the American Football League.
 Brown named the team the Bengals in order "to give it a link with past professional football in Cincinnati".
 Another Cincinnati Bengals team had existed in the city and played in three previous American Football Leagues from 1937 to 1942.
 The city's world-renowned zoo was also home to a rare white Bengal tiger.

 In a possible insult to Art Modell – or possibly as a homage to the Massillon Tigers – Brown chose the exact shade of orange used by his former team.
 He added black as the secondary color.
 Brown chose a very simple logo: the word "BENGALS" in black lettering.
-One of the potential helmet designs Brown rejected was a striped motif that was similar to the helmets adopted by the team in 1981 still in use today; however, that design featured yellow stripes on a turquoise helmet which were more uniform in width.
+One of the potential helmet designs Brown rejected was a striped motif that was similar to the helmets adopted by the team in 1981 still in use today; however, that design featured stripes which were more uniform in width.
 The Bengals began play in the 1968 season.

 In 1966, the American Football League agreed to a merger with its older and more established rival, the National Football League.
 Among the terms of the merger was that the AFL was permitted to add one additional franchise; the NFL wanted an even number of clubs in the merged league, so a team needed to be added to bring the number of clubs in the merged league to 26 teams.

 For the AFL, a key motive behind their agreement to accept a new team was that the guarantee of an eventual place in the NFL meant the league could charge a steep expansion fee of $10 million – 400 times the $25,000 the original eight owners paid when they founded the league in 1960.
 The cash from the new team provided the American Football League with the funds needed to pay the indemnities required to be paid by the AFL to the NFL, as stipulated by the merger agreement.